pub struct PyReadonlyArray<'py, T, D>{ /* private fields */ }Expand description

 T: PyClass<Frozen = False>,

-, returning an error if the value is currently borrowed.
+Attempts to mutably borrow the value T, returning an error if the value is currently borrowed.

-The borrow lasts while the returned PyRefMut
+The borrow lasts while the returned PyRefMut exists.

-This is the non-panicking variant of borrow_mut
+This is the non-panicking variant of borrow_mut.

 Sourcepub fn get(&self) -> &T